-The ARRT employs several quality control procedures to ensure that all examinations are scored with complete accuracy.
+ARRT employs several quality control procedures to ensure that all examinations are scored with complete accuracy.
 However, you may request a review of the accuracy of the scoring process if you feel an error has occurred.

-If you wish a review of scoring, you must complete the Appeal Request Form located at www.StateRHC.org - detailing the specific reason a scoring error is suspected.
+If you wish a review of scoring, you must complete the Appeal Request form located at StateRHC.org within 30 days of your exam date - detailing the specific reason a scoring error is suspected.
 Requests must be accompanied by a \$25 fee, payable to ARRT.

-The ARRT will review your responses to each question, compare those responses to the answer key, and recalculate both raw scores and scaled scores.
+ARRT will review your responses to each question, compare those responses to the answer key, and recalculate raw scores.
+Final passing scores are determined by the FL DOH Rad Tech Certification Office.

-ARRT will report its findings to you and your state licensing agency within 30 days of receiving the written request.
-If ARRT finds evidence of any scoring error, it will cancel the original score and notify your state of the corrected score.
+ARRT will report its findings to you within 30 days of receiving the written request.
+If ARRT finds evidence of any scoring error, it will cancel your original score and notify the FL DOH Rad Tech Certification Office of the corrected score.